Alliance for the Mentally Ill – Oakland County

 The four families that initially met were determined to make a difference.
 Families banding together could support each other and educate themselves about mental illness, treatment, and services.
 Together they could advocate for better services.

 This handful of families organized and called itself Relatives of the Mentally Ill (ROMI).
 They advertised their meetings, contacted professionals and made their presence known in the community.
 Membership increased rapidly.
 They learned of a new national group, the National Alliance for The Mentally Ill, formed to advocate for persons with mental illness.
-In 1983, Relatives of the Mentally Ill joined the National Alliance for The Mentally Ill and changed their name to the Alliance for The Mentally Ill of Michigan (in 1987 the name was changed to AMI of Michigan—Oakland County, and in 1993 to AMI of Oakland County to reflect better the local character of the affiliate.
+In 1983, Relatives of the Mentally Ill changed their name to the Alliance for The Mentally Ill of Michigan (in 1987 the name was changed to AMI of Michigan—Oakland County, and in 1993 to AMI of Oakland County to reflect better the local character of the affiliate.
 By-laws were drafted along with articles of incorporation and they were filed April 1, 1983.

 From 1979 to 1980 meetings were held in member’s homes.
 In 1981 they moved to a local church.
 In 1982 meetings were moved to the Mental Health Association Building.
 Meetings were moved to Beaumont Hospital in 1983, where they remained until 1991 when they were relocated to the Jewish Vocations Services Building in Southfield and they have since moved back to Beaumont Hospital.